 The fibres I use are:

-As far as possible I try to use wool from local/British sheep, rather than merino wool which is most often imported from Australia and New Zealand.
+As far as possible I try to use wool from local/British sheep, rather than merino wool which is most often imported from Australia, South Africa and New Zealand.

 - Some contain North Ronaldsay wool, that I bought in the Orkney Isles and dyed myself.
 These sheep are famous for eating seaweed and living along the coast of North Ronaldsay (an Orkney Isle).
-This breed has some white and black thicker curly hairs that I have removed a lot by hand, but some will have slipped through.
+This breed has some white and black thicker curly hairs that I have removed a lot by hand, but some will have slipped through or been left to add a different texture.

 - Some include wool from Corriedale cross sheep and other sheep breeds from a lady in Aberdeenshire who has her own sheep and sources fleeces from other locals.